AidaBej/ironshoes/README.md

-# 2019 Hackathon boilerplate with css reset !

-## Feel free to remove the reset.css if you have your own :)
+# IRONSHOES

+## A Webpage to present a new product

+Simple webpage to present the product in one page

+Hearder

+1. Presentation of the product
+2. Presentation of the concept/ the history
+3. Start personalize your shoes

+Footer